-Estimating available bandwidth is crucial for many overlay network applications, such as video on demand [1] and peerassisted streaming [2].
+Available bandwidth, along with latency and packet loss ratio, is an essential metric for efficient operation of overlay network applications.
+For example, available bandwidth information allows the construction of an efficient overlay topology for video on demand [1] and peer-assisted streaming [2].
 However, measuring available bandwidth in overlay networks is generally expensive, not only because of the huge number of pairwise measurements but also because of the large traffic load of each measurement.
-In particular, for an overlay network that contains n overlay nodes, the number of pairwise measurements is $O(n^2)$, which becomes unacceptably large in large-scale overlay networks.
+In particular, for an overlay network that contains n overlay nodes, the number of pairwise measurements is $O(n^2)$ , which becomes unacceptably large in large-scale overlay networks.
 Furthermore, the traffic load of each measurement of available bandwidth is much larger than that of other metrics such as latency or packet loss rate.
 This is because latency and packet loss rate can be measured using lightweight tools such as ping, whereas measuring available bandwidth requires more complicated and costly mechanisms.
 For example, in the case of Pathload [3], which is one of the most accurate tools for measuring end-to-end available bandwidth, groups of packet streams are sent at various rates within a large range that contains the real value of available bandwidth.
-The measurement traffic load of Pathload is therefore very large, reaching up to 10 MB per measurement for a path with capacity of 100 Mbps [4].
-However, most existing solutions [5]-[7] focus on decreasing the number of pairwise measurements rather than reducing the traffic load of each measurement.
+The traffic load of each Pathload measurement is therefore very large, reaching up to 10 MB according to one study [4].
+However, most existing solutions [5] $\sim$ [7] focus on decreasing the number of pairwise measurements rather than reducing the traffic load of each measurement.

 Another measurement issue in overlay networks is measurement conflict, which degrades measurement accuracy.
 This problem occurs when measurements of overlapping paths are performed simultaneously.
 Previous studies have addressed this problem, and algorithms for avoiding concurrent measurements of overlapping paths have been proposed [8], [9].
 Although measurement conflicts can be completely avoided by using these methods, the measurement frequency is small, thus leading to inaccurate measurement results [10].
 Furthermore, concurrent measurements of overlapping paths do not always conflict depending on the mechanisms employed by the measurement tools.
-For example, in the case of Pathload, because the interval between two consecutive packet streams is set to a value much larger than the duration of sending a single packet stream [3], the probability of a conflict occurring is much smaller than that of non-conflict.
+For example, in the case of Pathload, because the interval between two consecutive packet streams is set to a value not smaller than one RTT, the probability of a conflict occurring is smaller than that of non-conflict.

-In this paper, we propose a distributed method for measuring available bandwidth that addresses both of the above problems: reducing the measurement traffic load and minimizing the effect of measurement conflicts.
-Unlike existing solutions [5]-[7], the approach we take focuses on decreasing the traffic load of each measurement.
+In this report, we propose a distributed method for measuring available bandwidth that addresses both of the above problems: reducing the measurement traffic load and minimizing the effect of measurement conflicts.
+Unlike existing solutions $[5] \sim [7]$ , the approach we take focuses on decreasing the traffic load of each measurement.
 This approach not only reduces the total measurement traffic load but also helps mitigate measurement conflicts.
 The proposed method does not completely avoid concurrent measurements of overlapping paths like the solutions in [8], [9], but instead reduces the number of concurrent measurements while maintaining a high measurement frequency to improve measurement accuracy.